Computational creativity: Visual and artistic creativity

 An emerging area of computational creativity is that of video games.
 ANGELINA is a system for creatively developing video games in Java by Michael Cook.
 One important aspect is Mechanic Miner, a system that can generate short segments of code that act as simple game mechanics.
 ANGELINA can evaluate these mechanics for usefulness by playing simple unsolvable game levels and testing to see if the new mechanic makes the level solvable.
 Sometimes Mechanic Miner discovers bugs in the code and exploits these to make new mechanics for the player to solve problems with.

 In July 2015, Google released DeepDream – an open source computer vision program, created to detect faces and other patterns in images with the aim of automatically classifying images, which uses a convolutional neural network to find and enhance patterns in images via algorithmic pareidolia, thus creating a dreamlike psychedelic appearance in the deliberately over-processed images.

 In August 2015, researchers from Tübingen, Germany created a convolutional neural network that uses neural representations to separate and recombine content and style of arbitrary images which is able to turn images into stylistic imitations of works of art by artists such as a Picasso or Van Gogh in about an hour.
 Their algorithm is put into use in the website DeepArt that allows users to create unique artistic images by their algorithm.

 In early 2016, a global team of researchers explained how a new computational creativity approach known as the Digital Synaptic Neural Substrate (DSNS) could be used to generate original chess puzzles that were not derived from endgame databases.
 The DSNS is able to combine features of different objects (e.g. chess problems, paintings, music) using stochastic methods in order to derive new feature specifications which can be used to generate objects in any of the original domains.
 The generated chess puzzles have also been featured on YouTube.

+On February 3, 2026 during an interview with ABC News, Josh D'Amaro who succeeded Bob Iger as chief executive officer (CEO) of the Walt Disney Company on March 18, 2026, mentioned that AI will not replace human creativity during his tenure at the company, stating, "The reason this company is so special is because of how creative we are, and the human beings that are generating that creativity.
+In my mind, that never gets replaced."

+The following month, D'Amaro stated that "We'll continue to develop and embrace new technologies to empower our storytellers—but never at the expense of our characters and worlds, our creative partners, or the trust people place in us.
+We have the most creative, most passionate, dedicated people—and it's because of our people that we'll continue to create stories and experiences that our fans carry with them for a lifetime."